 As a small business owner, it can be incredibly difficult to distinguish your own personality from that of your company’s brand.
 There’s nothing wrong with that.
-After all, your own values can help guide your business to establish a unique voice in the market.
+After all, your own values can help to guide your business to establish a unique voice in the market.
 That being said, it’s always worth treading carefully where politics is concerned.

 Companies of all shapes and sizes have dabbled in politics and sociological debate for centuries – but those sorties have increased dramatically in volume thanks to advances in technology and social media.
 Companies have more opportunities today than ever before in terms of expressing their political views – and there’s plenty of evidence to support the idea that a lot of consumers want to hear those views.

 To help you understand why customers like companies that take a political stance, as well as the dangers you must heed by taking a side in politics, we’ve compiled this all-encompassing guide.

 Why would a company take a political stance?